-The Coast Guard Historian's Office is charged with preserving, promoting and commemorating the Coast Guard's history and heritage in all forms, including documentation, official publications and manuals, photographs, oral histories, memoirs, and artifacts, among others.
+The Coast Guard Historian's Office is charged with capturing, preserving, promoting and commemorating the Coast Guard's history and heritage in all forms, including documentation, official publications and manuals, photographs, oral histories, memoirs, and artifacts, among others.
 The Historian's Office mandate also includes preserving the history and heritage of each of its five predecessor agencies as well: the Revenue Cutter Service, the Life-Saving Service, the Lighthouse Service, the Bureau of Navigation, and the Steamboat Inspection Service.

 Atkins Hall, on the campus of St. Elizabeth's Hospital, circa 1896.

 The Coast Guard Historian's Office is located here.